-If this system has a mirrored boot device and one of the boot devices has a Status of OFFLINE, click the device to replace, then click its Replace button to rebuild the boot mirror.
+If the system has a mirrored boot device and one of the boot devices has an OFFLINE Status, click the device to replace, then click Replace to rebuild the boot mirror.

 Note that you cannot replace the boot device if it is the only boot device as it contains the operating system itself.